laxmananand/zoqq_depl/docs/api-reference/cards.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint activates a card that is in inactive status, making it available for transactions.Activate a physical card for card payment authorizations.</p>
+    <p>This endpoint activates a specific card (physical or virtual) associated with the user by updating its status to ACTIVE.
+Activation typically requires the card’s unique identifier and any necessary verification parameters, depending on the program’s setup.
+Used when a new card is issued and needs to be activated by the user before use.
+This is typically triggered via a user action in a web portal to begin using the card for transactions.</p>

     <h3>Request Headers</h3>